Emelia-dev/To-Do/README.md

   - integrated with email
   - animated gradient background
   - use of external style sheet
-  - use of external javacript sheet
+  - use of external javascript sheet
   - responsive web design across all media types
   - animated functions when a list item is checked
   - simple, light weight design